bcheidemann/MCTreasureHuntPlugin/docs/DEVELOPERS.md

 You will first need to install the Red Hat Java VSCode extension.
 Once this is installed, to debug the plugin in VSCode, first [start the development server](#running-the-development-server), then run the `Attach` configuration from the `Run and Debug` tab.
 You can then set breakpoints, inspect variables, step through the source, etc.

 Note that the server will spam errors if you hit a breakpoint.
 These can be ignored.
 After 10 minutes if you do not continue, the server will shut down with an error.
 The client will also disconnect after a short interval if it does not receive a response from the server.

+## Contributing

+When contributing changes:

+1. Branch off from `main`
+2. Format files using `make format` before raising a PR
+3. Once your PR has been approved, use the "Squash and Merge" strategy